NGC 4790

 NGC 4790 is a barred spiral galaxy located in the constellation of Virgo.
 Its velocity with respect to the cosmic microwave background is 1679 ± 24 km/s, which corresponds to a Hubble distance of 24.76 ± 1.77 Mpc away from the Solar System.
 In addition, six non-redshift measurements give a distance of 22.917 ± 1.249 Mpc.
 NGC 4790 was discovered on 25 March 1786 by German-British astronomer William Herschel.

 NGC 4790 is a member of the NGC 4699 Group (also known as LGG 307) of galaxies, which is a member of the Virgo II Groups, a series of galaxies and galaxy clusters strung out from the southern edge of the Virgo Supercluster.

+Astronomical transients

-One supernova has been observed in NGC 4790.
-SN 2012au (type Ib, mag.
-13.8) was discovered by the Catalina Sky Survey on 14 March 2012.
+One astronomical transient event has been observed in NGC 4790: the supernova SN 2012au (Type Ib, mag.
+13.8), which was discovered by the Catalina Sky Survey on 14 March 2012.
 This supernova later produced evidence of a pulsar wind nebula which appears to be expanding outward at approximately 2300 km/s.